Festa Major in Barcelona 2026

 Festa Major de Sant Antoni

-The Festa Major de Sant Antoni is Barcelona’s first major celebration of the year, bringing vibrant energy to the Sant Antoni neighbourhood.
-This week-long festival marks the start of the city’s annual cycle of events, blending tradition, culture, and community spirit.
-One of its most beloved highlights is the Giants Parade, where towering, colourful figures representing historical and mythical characters march through the streets accompanied by music and dance.
-As night falls, the Correfoc takes over with participants dressed as devils lighting fireworks and running through the streets in a thrilling “fire run,” filling the air with sparks, drums, and excitement.
+One of its most beloved highlights is the Giants Parade, where towering, colourful papier-mâché figures, the ‘gegants‘, representing historical and mythical characters, march through the streets to the sound of music and dance.
+As night falls, the ‘correfoc’ takes over, with participants dressed as devils lighting fireworks and running through the streets in a thrilling “fire run,” filling the air with sparks, drums, and excitement.

 The festival is a celebration of Catalan culture and local traditions.
 Visitors can enjoy traditional dances, live music, and community meals, while the Sant Antoni Market buzzes with tastings of local delicacies and artisan crafts.
 Religious elements also play a key role, with a blessing of animals in honour of Sant Antoni, the patron saint of animals.
 It’s a lively, family-friendly event that kicks off Barcelona’s year of festivities.